openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 Main commands are kubectl and helm.

+## Installation steps

-## 1 Create a Kubernetes Cluster in Digital Ocean
+###1.
+Creat a Kubernetes Cluster in Digital Ocean

-Select at least 6 nodes for a development cluster.
+Select at least 3 nodes for a development cluster.
 Creating will take a  few minutes.

-## 2 Add Config of cluster to your local machine
+### 2. Add Config of cluster to your local machine

 Once your cluster installed you can download the config file and set it to your kubectl config If you have no cluster yet you can set the config file to the default cluster:
 $HOME/.kube/config